Row of beehives in a spring UK apiary representing April beekeeping tasks

 Spring Inspections – What to Look For in April

 By April, full inspections become routine when weather allows.
 These visits let you assess colony health, plan for swarm control and decide when to add space.
 Aim for a calm, methodical approach that checks what you need without over-handling frames.
+If you are unsure what different queen cells mean, use this queen cell identification guide to help distinguish swarm, supersedure and emergency cells.

 Key April inspection checks: